frederikhandberg0709/chat-server/README.md

 6. As a user, I want to be able to edit my past messages, so that I can fix grammar mistakes or clarify what I meant.

+7. As a user, I want to be able to tag other users in my messages in group chats, so that they can easily see messages directed at them.

+8. As a user, I want to reply to specific messages in a chat, **so that** I can provide context and make conversations easier to follow.

 ## Product Backlog

 ### ✅ Implemented